michaelkolesidis/michaelkolesidis.com/README.md

 <img src="./screenshots/minimal.png" width="800px">

-For the minimal version of my website I tried to replicate the styling of my printed CV!
+For the minimal version of my website I tried to replicate the styling of my printed CV.

 ### Full Page